runwayml/learn/docs/tutorials/tutorial_cocossd.md

 ### Step 5

-Play and navigate the movie using Runway's built-in player.
+Play and navigate the movie using RunwayML's built-in player.
 The output will show bounding boxes and labels for each detected object.
 Other **File** and **Network** outputs allow you to export the output data for external use.